Master of Fine Art (MFA)

 About this course

-The programme encompasses a diversity of disciplines including painting, sculpture, printmaking, photography, art writing, installation, video, sound, performance and other expanded and experimental forms in contemporary art.
-It aims to encourage experimentation while supporting the development of a critical focus for the work.
+The programme encompasses a diversity of disciplines including painting, sculpture, printmaking, photography, art writing, installation, video, sound, performance, and other expanded forms in contemporary art.
+It aims to encourage experimentation and nurture a critical focus for your work.

 Supervision

-The allocation of graduate supervision for this course is the responsibility of the Ruskin School of Art and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under exceptional circumstances a supervisor may be found outside the Ruskin School of Art.
+The allocation of graduate supervision for this course is the responsibility of the Ruskin School of Art.
+It is not possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

 Assessment